BIGJRA/BIGJRA.github.io/src/_raw/rejuv/appendices.md

 ### Chapter 9 NG+ Part 1

-While in Kugearen City for the first time on a New Game+ file, Shayda will give you an Umbral Shard, then task you with finding more.
+While in Kugearen City for the first time on a New Game+ file, Shayda will give you our first *Umbral Shard*, then task you with finding more.

 [Jump Back](#past-aevium)